 top of page

-These posts include posts found on the Substack blog as well as other content.
-Some posts are only available to paid members and themed accordingly.
-Creating a free membership account allows you to leave comments.
-If you have no membership, you will still be able to read Public posts.
+These posts include content from the Substack blog and other sources.
+Some posts are only available to paid members and are themed accordingly.
+If you do not have a membership, you will still be able to read public posts.

 A buying culture on a no-return trajectory.